ELClighting/green-go-scripts/snippets/Get IP/README.md

 - 11/07/23 Chad.P MCXD BPX 5.0.4.5846

-Displays IP address of attached device, works for IP's below 127.255.255.255
+Displays the IP address of attached device, works for IP's below 127.255.255.255